12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 Unless you’re from South Korea, traveling to North Korea is not difficult.
 You can’t explore the country on your own or use Couchsurfing with local hosts, but almost anybody can join a guided tour.

 For some reason, people also think that traveling to North Korea is dangerous.
-Of course, there’s the sad case of American citizen Otto Warmbier who was imprisoned in the country and who died afterward.
-Still, I’d say that traveling to North Korea is not dangerous.
-In fact, I believe my visit to North Korea was the safest trip I’ve ever done.
+Of course, there’s the sad case of American citizen Otto Warmbier, who was imprisoned in the country and who died afterward.
+Still, I’d say traveling to North Korea isn’t dangerous.
+In fact, I believe my visit to North Korea was the safest trip I’ve ever taken.

 Because all the tours in North Korea are so tightly controlled, there’s basically no risk of crime.
 Nobody will try to mug or pickpocket you.
 You don’t need to worry about criminals because you won’t get a chance to meet them.

-North Korea wants to leave the best possible impression on visitors, so they make sure their guests won’t encounter any trouble.
-The biggest risk might be if another country decides to bomb down North Korea while you’re there as a tourist, but we just need to hope that won’t happen.
+North Korea wants to leave the best possible impression on visitors, so they make sure its guests won’t encounter any trouble.
+The biggest risk might be if another country decides to bomb North Korea while you’re there as a tourist, but we just need to hope that won’t happen.

 North Korea ranks 6th in the GPI index of the most dangerous countries in Asia, 10th in the world